Direct Optimization of Fast-Ion Confinement in Stellarators

-Similarly, proxies in general only approximate the true goal of improving particle confinement, and do not capture the goal holistically or exactly.
+The quantity $\epsilon_{eff}$ provides a rigorous measure of neoclassical transport for the thermal plasma in a certain regime of collisionality, but it neglects the poloidal drift that is known to be important for energetic particles.
+The figures of merit $\Gamma_c$ and $\Gamma_\alpha$ do account for this effect, and have been constructed specifically as surrogates for confinement of energetic particles.
+These quantities are far faster to compute than direct calculation of an ensemble of guiding center trajectories, and have been used successfully in optimization \cite{bader2019stellarator, leviness2022energetic, sanchez2022quasi}.
+Nonetheless $\Gamma_c$ and $\Gamma_\alpha$ do not directly account for several effects such as the finite width of trapped orbits, resonances of the bounce motion \cite{park2009nonambipolar, white2022poor, albert2022resonant}, diffusion of banana orbits \cite{goldston1981confinement, white1996ripple}, and diffusion associated with trapping/detrapping transitions \cite{beidler2001stochastic,tykhyy2021theory}.
+Other measures of energetic particle confinement based on orbit classification are also being investigated \cite{albert2020accelerated}.

 In this study we opt for a direct approach to achieve fast-ion confinement: we optimize stellarator designs by simulating fast-ion trajectories and minimizing the empirical loss of energy.
 Our model takes the form